Agile POD Teams: How to Make Them Work For You in 2026

 These professionals can work for several PODs at the same time.
 Whenever a project, or a specific POD, needs support, they step in to help according to their skill set.

-POD model benefits
+POD model benefits for business leaders

 The POD model has several key benefits that make it an improvement over standard agile methodologies.
 Let's go over each of them in detail: